carboncopies/BrainGenix-STS/README.md

 ## Key Features

- - Like the other BrainGenix divisions, STS will utilize Apache Zookeeper for coordination and Apache Kafka for navigation of the inter-node aspect of the distributed system.
+ - Like the other BrainGenix divisions, STS will utilize Apache Zookeeper for coordination and Apache Kafka for navigation of the inter-node aspect of our distributed system.
  - Management of the entire BrainGenix software suite can be acomplished via BrainGenix's unified CLI or GUI.
  - STS interfaces directly with NES and ERS, the other parts of BrainGenix.